Wow wow wow wow! I cannot tell you how much I was impressed with the Harry Potter Studio Tour London!

 In all honesty, Marley had had enough by that stage and happily sat down to wait while the rest of us walked around and looked at the model.
 As we left that room we were all totally amazed at what we had seen and how wonderful it was.
 I couldn’t believe all the wonderful things they had kept from the films and to have it displayed as brilliantly as it was such a treat for all of us.
 As I said at the start Mark is not a fan of the films but he was so very impressed by the exhibition and how it was set out.
 He also said for someone who did not watch the films he could ask questions to any of the guides there and they could explain it (When he could not find me or one of the kids)

 We had a fabulous day here at the Making of Harry Potter Studio Tour and I highly recommend that if you even just like the films a little bit it is more than worth the visit on your trip to London.
-Our visit took around 3 hours and that was not including travel time so please make sure you have enough time to stay out there and not be hurried.
+Our visit took around 3 hours and that was not including the travel time so please make sure you have enough time to stay out there and not be hurried.
 It is one of the most fun activities in London to do with kids or for adults.

 Tips for families visiting the Harry Potter Studio Tour London: